-The Device Disable Register is located in the PME register block at offset 0x22 from the PME\BLK base I/O address in logical device A. Writes to this register are blocked when the GP43 pin is configured for the Device Disable Register Control function (GP43 configuration register bit 2 =1) and the GP43 pin is high.
+The Device Disable Register is located in the PME register block at offset 0x22 from the RUNTIME REGISTERS BLOCK base I/O address in logical device A. Writes to this register are blocked when the GP43 pin is configured for the Device Disable Register Control function (GP43 configuration register bit 2 = 1) and the GP43 pin is high.

-The configuration register for the device disable register is defined in the "Runtime Registers" section.
+The control register for device disable register is defined in the "Runtime Registers" section.